 Founder and Security Consultant

 Saskia is a registered Data Protection Officer (DPO) and a privacy specialist.
 She has over ten years experience in information security and governance along with standards and policy development.
 She has worked across Europe and Central Asia for Governments, NGO’s, Regulators and the Private Sector.

-As well as running Digital Interruption with Jahmel and representing a number of our clients as their registered DPO, she develops risk based defensive security strategies.
-She presents at events and conferences on security standards, compliance and ethical business practices.
+As well as representing a number of our clients as their registered DPO, she develops risk based defensive security strategies.
+She presents at events and conferences on security, risk and compliance.

 Saskia is a founder of the InfoSec Hoppers, a group of women confronting the gender gap in InfoSec by working together to highlight diversity issues in the industry and make conferences, events and meet-ups more accessible.
 She also sits on the board or OWASP Manchester.

 Robert is an experienced software developer who has been active within the security community for a number of years.
 He has contributed to a number of open-source projects and community efforts, with the aim of helping to improve security and make it more accessible to the general public.